Cö Shu Nie: 2022–present: Flos Ex Machina and 7 Deadly Guilt

+Musical style and influences

 Early in their career, Cö shu Nie's initial focus was "concentrating only on expressing small thoughts from our minds, like spreading spores from our own world that we created in our hearts."
-The group is recognized for their unique themes and frequent changes in aesthetic style; guitarist Matsumoto credited this primarily to Nakamura, stating that "The theme for each song is always completed in Director (Nakamura)’s mind beforehand.
+The group is recognized for their unique themes and frequent changes in aesthetic style; guitarist Matsumoto credited this primarily to Nakamura, stating that "The theme for each song is always completed in Director (Nakamura)'s mind beforehand.
 At the point in which we listen to the finished song, all of the members have shared her vision, and can conceptually understand what she’s trying to express, like "Oh, this is what you mean."
 However, her vision is never constant, and changes each time depending on her mood.
 Even I don’t know what will come next."

 On their inspirations, Nakamura said that "Everything in life is an inspiration.
-Like how I’m talking with you right now, or what I eat, there are things that you can feel but can’t verbally express, right?
+Like how I'm talking with you right now, or what I eat, there are things that you can feel but can't verbally express, right?
 Those things keep getting stacked within me, and suddenly become music."
 Matsumoto later affirmed this by describing how "she would hit metal objects and record them for songs.
-Even now, when we go into the woods, she’d be recording sounds on his phone, and later show me the songs she’d made from them.
+Even now, when we go into the woods, she'd be recording sounds on his phone, and later show me the songs she'd made from them.
 So it really is true that everything in the world is an influence for her."